 Digital products are very niche-oriented.
 So, for example, you cannot resell an iTunes mp3 that you have purchased or trade-in a particular company’s credit points for another company’s loyalty rewards even though there is a prevailing market for it.

-The major disadvantage with digital assets is that they can easily be replicated.
+The major disadvantage of digital assets is that they can easily be replicated.
 Though they have the advantage of reaching every nook and corner of the world within seconds, they carry the baggage of duplicity in terms of proof-of-ownership, scarcity, and uniqueness.

 Digital assets also have an edge when it comes to the reach of global markets instead of physical assets, which are deterred by geographical restrictions and primarily influenced by current market conditions.